-There are 39 flats at John Betts House some of which are suitable for couples.
+There are 40 flats at John Betts House some of which are suitable for couples.
+All upstairs flats are reached by a lift.

 Sycamore House

 There are 52 flats at Sycamore House, of which 2 are 2 bed flats and 6 wheelchair accessible flats; the rest of the flats are 1 bed and, like John Betts House, some are suitable for couples.